 Welcome to the first lesson on the indicator trading and the moving average indicator, in particular.
 If you are reading this article by accident, I am happy to tell you that I write my lessons for online trading and express my thoughts on the themes I find important for one to become a trader.
-This article, as well as the others, are not devoted only to a single topic, which is the moving average in this case.
+This article, as well as the others, is not devoted only to a single topic, which is the moving average in this case.
 You can find information about the indicators’ structures on the cheesy websites written by authors copying one another.

 I would like to explain the work of the technical indicators through the moving averages as an example.
 I am going to specify its pluses and minuses and show how traders may use specific tools to improve their trading performance.

 I think you have already guessed by the title that the line is meant to be drawn through the middle points of the bars’ values.
 If you want to put the indicator over the chart, open the “Indicators” tab in the top menu.
 Click Tools, then click Trend and then click Moving Average.

 The line will appear on the chart.

 You can easily find a huge amount of screenshots of traders’ workplaces.
 No matter whether they work in investment companies or banks, their charts are always filled with various lines and guides.
 I am sure you will find the moving averages among those lines.

 Why Would You Use the Moving Average Indicator?

 You need to understand that the moving average is a statistical tool, which just creates a middle-values line.
 You can do this on your own.
 Take the last ten candlesticks on the chart and draw an imaginary line through its middle points.
 The indicator does this work within the accuracy of one pip and it can take into account any amount of the bars and allow you to calculate the price in several ways.